Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 ![containers](./images/image015.png)

 There are several containers to distinguish between the various outputs.
 We suggest (for the sake of keeping things tidy) to follow the pattern and use the audio-input container as the only container for uploading your audio.

+## Customizing the Accelerator

+By default, the ARM template uses the newest version of the accelerator which can be found in this repository.
+If a custom version should be used, the paths to the binaries inside the deployment template must be edited to point to a custom published version (by default, our binaries are: https://mspublicstorage.blob.core.windows.net/transcription-enabled-storage/FetchTranscription.zip, https://mspublicstorage.blob.core.windows.net/transcription-enabled-storage/StartTranscriptionByTimer.zip and https://mspublicstorage.blob.core.windows.net/transcription-enabled-storage/StartTranscriptionByServiceBus.zip).
+To publish a new version, you can use Visual Studio, right click on the respective project, click publish and follow the instructions.